-In the Index’s ten-year time period, several major catalysts have given rise to the Digital Economy.
+In the Index’s 10-year time period, several major catalysts have given rise to the Digital Economy.
 First is the widespread adoption of smartphones.
-Although Apple launched the iPhone in 2007, it was released in all major markets in 2009 and by 2010, 20% of the US had smartphones.
-Today, 80% of the US market has a smartphone with considerable additional adoption in both mature and developing markets.
+Although Apple launched the iPhone in 2007, it was released in all major markets in 2009 and by 2010, 20% of the U.S. had smartphones.
+Today, 80% of the U.S. market has a smartphone with considerable additional adoption in both mature and developing markets.
 This has driven the development of transformative technologies such as mobile payments like WeChat Pay, which in 2019 had 800 million active users, and Apple Pay with 400 million global users.

 Still, one of the greatest contributors to the consumer digital economy emerged in the last few months: COVID-19.
 In Q1 and Q2 alone, B2C companies have scaled digital innovation at record-breaking rates.
 Amazon, Walmart, and CVS have embarked on robust hiring sprees

-Though the Index focuses on consumer-oriented companies, we deliberately excluded classifieds (often known as C2C, like eBay or Craigslist), as they are not transaction-focused offerings and are largely losing ground to ecommerce companies with more robust, consumer-optimized operations.
-We also excluded travel companies, whose underperformance before COVID was exacerbated in recent months, as well as P2P lending companies which operate more like banks than consumer-first FinTech companies with unique innovations.
+Though the Index focuses on consumer-oriented companies, we deliberately excluded classifieds (often known as C2C, like eBay or Craigslist), as they are not transaction-focused offerings and are largely losing ground to e-commerce companies with more robust, consumer-optimized operations.
+We also excluded travel companies, whose underperformance before COVID was exacerbated in recent months, as well as P2P lending companies that operate more like banks than consumer-first fintech companies with unique innovations.

 At GGV Capital, we’re excited to contribute to the conversation with the Digital Economy Index and use our platform to learn from others, too.